-- Connect the AC adapter. - Use the BIOS configuration utility to set I/O Performance to Max I/O Performance-see "To run the BIOS configuration utility" on page 98.
-(Note: this significantly reduces the battery's operating time.)
+- Connect the AC adapter. - Use the BIOS configuration utility to set I/O Performance to Max I/O Performance see "To run the BIOS configuration utility" on page 98.
+(This significantly reduces the battery's operating time by disabling the notebook's standby and hibernate timeouts.)